gangwar1991/NewsAppDemo/README.md

-# Flutter-Beginner-Project
+# Flutter-Demo-News
-A set of Flutter projects for beginners
+A set of Flutter projects for News App